Four Ways Ignition SCADA Speeds Development

-One thing that old SCADA software does well is make development relatively simple for non-programmers.
+One thing that old SCADA (supervisory control and data acquisition) software does well is make development relatively simple for non-programmers.
 Most SCADA designers have rapid application development (RAD) capabilities that allow you to design in a visual and intuitive manner.
 If, for example, your company’s quality department wants an easier way to track quality samples, you can quickly go into a SCADA designer and create a trending graph to meet their needs.

 Unfortunately, old SCADA is too limited to be an effective development solution across the enterprise.
 SCADA’s pay-by-the-tag licensing and convoluted deployment models make it untenable for many organizations.
 Old SCADA hinders innovation because it’s based on 90s-era technology, it doesn’t interface well with databases, and it’s usually tied to Windows operating systems.

 What many enterprises have not yet discovered is that there is a new SCADA solution that removes those limitations and provides the ability to develop applications for the plant floor and every other part of the enterprise.